 Yes, it is the most expensive square 5000-series G-Shock, but try to put it in perspective.
 The GW-5000-1JF is the closest model to the GMW-B5000 and also has a stainless steel inner-body and screw-back case (but with a resin bezel/band and no Bluetooth).
 It usually goes for around $300 USD online.
 While we don’t know the exact sales figures, it’s safe to say it’s a very popular model that people are willing to pay for.
 For just $200 more with the GMW-B5000D-1, you are getting a stainless steel bezel and band plus Bluetooth connectivity.
 The Bluetooth link adds a bunch of new features like automatic internet time adjustment, expanded world time with 300 cities (with 5 settable on the watch), a time and place log to track your whereabouts, five reminder alerts with text descriptions, phone finder, and easy access to the watch settings.
 Also, some European users can change the day of the week abbreviation to match their language and set the date to the DD/MM style.
 Now consider the gold GMW-B5000TFG-9 which has a gold ion-plated surface and is only $100 more than the standard silver model.
 It is a 35th Anniversary limited edition with a commemorative case back and is sure to sell out.
 It should also be noted that these models are made in Japan.

-Yes they will most likely get scratched if you wear them unless you are extremely careful.
+Yes, they will most likely get scratched if you wear them unless you are extremely careful.
 That’s the nature of metal watches but it doesn’t stop people from buying other much more expensive stainless steel watches.
 This is a good reason to buy the GMW-B5000TFC-1 edition with DLC coating which will have better scratch resistance.
-That’s a 35th Anniversary Model (limited to 500 units) that will cost $1,200 USD if you can even get it for list price, so good luck finding one (and sorry we can’t help you with that).
-Scratches will give the watch character, but if you just can’t live with them then you can order a new bezel for the silver and gold models from authorized parts reseller PacParts, and they are not prohibitively expensive.
+That’s a 35th Anniversary Model (limited to 500 units) that will cost $1,200 USD if you can even get it for list price.
+Scratches will give the watch character but if you just can’t live with them then you can order a new bezel for the silver and gold models from authorized parts reseller PacParts, and they are not prohibitively expensive.
 PacParts can get parts for both the GMW-B5000D-1 and GMW-B5000TFG-9 (links to PacParts pages).

-Yes this is a valid reason not to buy one.
-Don’t go paying thousands of dollars on eBay.
-It’s possible to find them online for list price in North America now, but you need to be persistent in your effort.
+This is a valid reason not to buy one as eBay sellers are taking advantage of the shortage and jacking prices up.
+It’s possible to find them online for list price in North America, but you need to be persistent in your effort.
 Zumiez went through several cycles of having them in and out of stock, so it can be worthwhile to keep checking a place even if it’s already sold out.
-Also sometimes the item will appear to be unavailable and then become available again within within a few minutes, this was the case at Macys.com (maybe due to items in online shopping carts being released and not purchased), so if a retailer just added the items and sold out quickly, keep refreshing the page and don’t give up.
-You can also try lesser-known authorized Casio dealers, or regional brick and mortar dealers.
-Another way to discover dealers is through their social media posts with hashtags.
+You can also try lesser-known authorized Casio dealers or regional brick and mortar dealers.
 It is a good idea to build a relationship with the smaller dealers (or just call them on the phone and ask) if you’re interested in limited editions (especially with super-limited models like the GMW-B5000TFC-1).
 Some of them will offer reservations and pre-orders that may not be made public.
 It certainly helps to start early and be proactive with the limited edition watches if you are serious about buying one.
-When we see the GMW-B5000 models available online at authorized dealers we are posting it on Twitter so be sure to follow us at @gcentralblog.